 In 2012, 33% of district students completed the FAFSA by the March 2nd priority deadline.
 In 2016, sixty-seven percent of district seniors completed their FAFSA or California Dream Application by the priority deadline.
+This is the highest completion rate the district has achieved.
 WCCUSD leads Contra Costa County in financial aid completion.

 After I graduate, I will be applying to Stanford’s Policy, Organization, and Leadership Service graduate program, as well as to University of San Francisco and San Francisco State University’s Educational Leadership programs.